rangareddy/ranga-scala-notes/README.md

-# Scala Programs and Notes By Ranga Reddy
+# Scala Programs and Notes

 ## Table of Contents